nais/oslomet-nais-docs/docs/theme-dev/user-guide.md

 [Language definition in hljs](https://highlightjs.readthedocs.io/en/latest/readme.html#in-the-browser)

  In result hljs will still use auto detection even if language is defined in markdown.
 Therefore it is advised not to specify language in markdown as there is no use for it.

+## Page meta-data
+MkDocs supports meta-data for markdown files.
+You can read more about it on their official documentation. [page-metadata in MkDocs](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data).
+Cinder theme uses this feature to add support for printing out page sources.
+This feature however has been removed in this theme due to its unpopularity.
+There is lack of information regardles on how this feature should be and therefore it has been removed.